cecilia-lin/CSE151A_Pokemon_Classification/README.md

 - Attempted training and tuning the KNN model, using the ROC-AUC curve to determine the optimal value of k, but the model did not yield satisfactory results (later discarded).
 - Contributed to training and tuning of the ResNet18 model, experimenting with optimizers, but the performance was suboptimal (not adopted).
 - Trained and tuned a custom CNN model, but it did not perform well (later discarded).
+- Developed functions to visualize ResNet18's loss curves and other plots
 - Attended Cindy's office hours to seek project topic suggestions
 - Visited Howard's office hours multiple times to discuss overfitting issues and experimented with possible solutions.
 - Contacted Professor Solares after class to request GPU resources for deep learning model training and sought advice regarding model sampling methods.